arviinnd/24-Spectral-embedding-using-digits-dataset-and-agglomerative-clustering/README.md

 Respected everyone,
 <br>
 <br>
 We have been given the digits dataset.
 We write a function to plot the clusters.
-We carry out 2D embedding of the digits dataset using spectral embedding.
+We then carry out 2D embedding of the digits dataset using spectral embedding.
 We use agglomerative clustering and plot the clusters using ward linkage, average linkage and complete linkage.
 <br>
 <br>